 Once the pumpkin has been mashed and the liquid added the ears of corn, broken into pieces get added.
 Peru also has tons of different types of corn with the ones we used light in color with huge corn kernels.
 Regular US corn will work here too.

 At the end of the cooking process the potatoes, fava beans and greens get added to the pot.

 Let those cook for a few minutes and your heart vegetable stew is ready.

-I absolutely loved this dish.
+I absolutely loved this Peruvian pumpkin stew.
 It is super creamy and rich will being packed full of hearty vegetables and complemented with fluffy quinoa.

 Fava beans are a super underrated ingredient and now that I’ve been formally introduced to them through my Peruvian travels expect to seem them a lot more in my cooking.
 They’re packed full of protein, fiber and other vitamins and nutrients.

-This recipe is packed full of protein, fiber, vitamins A and C, and iron.
+This pumpkin stew recipe is packed full of protein, fiber, vitamins A and C, and iron.
 You’re going to love it!